In the previous steps, we have created dimension members, configured forms and permissions, imported data.

 Select parameter values and voilá!

-You may edit highlighted cells.
+You can edit highlighted cells.

 Use Reload to reload data with newly calculated aggregates.